preternatural-explore/photo-translator/README.md

 The following Preternatural Frameworks were used in this project:
 - [AI](https://github.com/PreternaturalAI/AI): The definitive, open-source Swift framework for interfacing with generative AI.
 - [Media](https://github.com/vmanot/Media): Media makes it stupid simple to work with media capture & playback in Swift.

+## Technical Specifications
+The PhotoTranslator uses several AI frameworks in the following steps:
+1. The user captures a photo
+2. The photo is analyzed by the [YOLOv8](https://github.com/ultralytics/ultralytics) on-device model, which detects and identifies individual objects within the image.
+Each object is highlighted with uniquely colored, numbered boxes.
+See `PhotoObjectDetectionManager` for the implementation.
+3. The processed photo is sent to OpenAI using the completion API with function calling.
+This step involves generating creative sentences in the apps's target language about the picture as a whole and each individual object identified in the picture.
+Transliteration and english translation is also provided for each sentence.
+See `LLMClientManager` for implementation.
+4. Finally, the translated text is converted into spoken audio using ElevenLabs' voice synthesis technology, so the user can learn how to say the sentence in the app's target foreign language.
+See `TTSClientManager` for implementation.

+As a result, the PhotoTranslator app exemplifies the effective integration of diverse AI technologies to create a comprehensive and interactive language learning tool.

 ## License